ahimsarijalu/InvestIN/cloud/README.md

 # InvestIN - Cloud
-Backend branch with the aim of providing a working use of Firebase Authentication + Cloud Firestore services.
+Backend branch with the aim of providing a working use of Firebase + Cloud services (Function, Firestore, Storage, Identity Platform).

-## Stacks
+## Tech Stacks
 - Firebase
 - Cloud Firestore
 - Identity Platform